riffomonas/minimalR/07_statistical_analyses.md

 ## W = 0.99803, p-value = 0.8478
 ```

 Wonderful - it's impossible to prove a null hypothesis, but we have a p-value that indicates support for the null hypothesis that our data are normally distributed.
 Great - we can move on with the scaled data for our parametric tests.

-Now that we are confident our data are properly distribute for an analysis of variance (ANOVA), we can run the test with the `aov` and `summary` functions.
+We can run the test with the `aov` and `summary` functions.

 ```r